In order to achieve high conversions and boost revenue at your law firm, your intake team should possess a wide range of skills and qualities.

 10. Ability to schedule appointments

 Setting up new consultations, managing appointments and confirming court times can take up a large portion of a lawyer’s workday and can be easily delegated to legal intake specialists.

 Your intake specialists should have training and experience working with the necessary software to take these tasks off of your plate, so you can spend your time advocating for your clients, instead of constantly reviewing your calendar.

 Partnering with a Qualified Legal Intake Team

 All the above skills and qualities are equally important for achieving excellent intake results.
 If your team doesn’t already possess these skills and qualities, or your firm can’t arrange for hiring and training new staff, consider outsourcing intake to a dedicated legal call center.

-A high-quality legal call center partner, like Alert Communications, can act as an extension of your law firm, providing a team of experienced intake specialists who undergo regular training to ensure a seamless intake process and positive customer experience for your potential clients.
+A high-quality legal call center partner, like Alert Communications, can act as an extension of your law firm, providing legal answering services with a team of experienced intake specialists who undergo regular training to ensure a seamless intake process and positive customer experience for your potential clients.